RAF Church Fenton, Yorkshire

 Bedford 950 gal tanker.

-An Albion fuelling an early Hurricane.
+An Albion fueling an early Hurricane.

 Inside the aircraft shed 'C' type shed No.3.